Last updated on October 17, 2025

 Narset, Enlightened Exile

 Considering that noncreature spells and prowess are what tie monks together as a creature type, Narset, Enlightened Exile can be considered a monk lord.
-In a spellslinger deck, Narset can buff your creatures mid-combat, and it’s a nice pairing with many of the top creatures in this list.
+As your potential spellslinger commander, Narset can buff your creatures mid-combat, and it’s a nice pairing with many of the top creatures in this list.
 It’s important to note that prowess stacks, so if your creatures already have prowess, Narset gives them an extra instance.
-It sees some play in Standard and Commander decks that go wide with creatures.
+It saw some play in Standard does show up in Commander decks that go wide with creatures.

 Ishai, Ojutai Dragonspeaker